 Historians believe that the Qin dynasty conquered the Baiyue people, in 214 BC.
 The Southern Song Court used the Kowloon peninsula as its base during the Mongol conquest.
 Their final defeat was at the Battle of Yamen in 1279.

 Several centuries later, at the end of the Yuan dynasty, seven landowning families settled in the region.
 Concurrently, settlers from other provinces migrated to Kowloon throughout the Ming dynasty period.

 Portuguese trading post

-The first European explorer was Jorge Álvares, who arrived in 1513 from Portugal.
+The first European explorer was Jorge Álvares.
+He arrived in 1513 from Portugal.
 The Portuguese established a trading post called “Tamão” in the harbour for trading with China.
 Subsequently, military clashes occurred in the 1520s, halting trading.
-Trade relations were re-established in the region, by 1549.
+Trade relations were re-established in the region by 1549.

 The Opium War

-During the Second Sino-Japanese War in 1937, Governor Northcote declared Hong Kong a neutral zone to safeguard its status as a free port.
+During the Second Sino-Japanese War in 1937, Governor Northcote declared the area a neutral zone to safeguard its status as a free port.
 However, in case of attack, all British women and children evacuated the region, in 1940.
-On 8 December 1941, The Imperial Japanese Army attacked Hong Kong – the same day as the attack on Pearl Harbor.
+On 8 December 1941, The Imperial Japanese Army attacked Hong Kong.
+It was the same day as the attack on Pearl Harbor.
 The Japanese occupied the region for four years.
 Britain resumed control in August 1945.

 Global financial centre

 Hong Kong became the first of the Asian Tiger economies to industrialise in the 1950s.
 The government started reforms to improve infrastructure and public services.
 Hong Kong began to establish itself as a global financial centre and a significant shipping port.